ukyotachibana0/GTB/readme.md

    > cmake --build .
    ```

-   Then the executable file is outputted as `bin/GTB`.
+   Then the compilation results in the executable file `bin/GTB`.

 3. Execute: